Path-integral calculation of the third virial coefficient of quantum gases at low temperatures: Path-integral calculation of the virial coefficients

 The second contribution to $B(T)$, which we will call {\it exchange} (xc), comes from the only other permutation involved in the definition of the quantity $Z_2$ above.

 The expression of these two contributions in Cartesian coordinates is: \begin{widetext}

-\end{widetext} where we denote by $K_N$ the total kinetic energy of $N$ bodies and by $\hat U_2(r)$ the two-body potential energy operator.
-The upper (lower) sign in Eq.~(\ref{eq:Bx}) corresponds to Bose--Einstein (Fermi--Dirac) statistics.
+\end{widetext} where we denote by $K_N$ the total kinetic energy of $N$ bodies and by $\hat U_2(r)$ the two-body potential energy operator and $I$ is the nuclear spin of the atomic species under consideration ($I=0$ for ${}^4$He and $I=1/2$ for ${}^3$He).

 Equations~(\ref{eq:Bdir}) and (\ref{eq:Bx}) can be rewritten by using the Trotter identity

 with a positive integer value of the Trotter index $P$.

 Following the procedure outlined in Ref.~\onlinecite{Garberoglio2009b}, one can then write $B_\mathrm{Boltzmann}(T)$ as